rafalcieslak/AlgAudio/doc/modules.md

   - `void AlgAudio::Module::on_param_set(std::string, float)`

     This method is called when a param is set, and its `mode` is set to `custom`.
 Place here the code that reacts on param change.
 The arguments passed to this method are: param's `id` and the new value.

+If you wish to store your module's internal state in to the save file, override aome of the state storing methods explained below.
+Note that you do not have to store param values, they are saved separately.
+You can save a custom string into the save file, or a custom xml subtree (or both).

+  - `std::string AlgAudio::Module::state_store_string()`

+    Use this method to return a string you wish to save.
+The string should somehow represent your module internal state, but the exact format is entirely up to the implementation.
+The string will be saved within an xml tree, so quites and triangle brackets may be escaped.
+If you return an empty string, no data will be saved to the file, and `state_load_string` will not get called.

+  - `void AlgAudio::Module::state_load_string(std::string)`

+    When loading a file, if a module has some custom string saved, this method will be called with that loaded string.
+The module is expected to set its internal state according to the data in the string.

+  - `void AlgAudio::Module::state_save_xml(rapidxml::xml_node<>* target)`

+    Use this method if you wish to save an xml subtree.
+This method will be called when a file is saved.
+The `target` node will point to the custom xml subtree in the file.
+You can add child nodes to the target node, you can set its attributes, but you **can not** modify target node name or overwrite it.
+Comment nodes will be ignored.

+  - `void AlgAudio::Module::state_load_xml(rapidxml::xml_node<>* source)`

+    This method is called when, during file loading, an xml subtree is available for a given module instance.
+That subtree will be passed as the `source` argument.
+The module should set its state according to that data.
+The source node (subtree) will be in identical state as it was when the corresponding `save_state_xml` returned.

 Browse the header files, especially `Module.hpp` for useful method you can call from your custom module subclass.
 For example, you may be interested in `AlgAudio::Module::GetParamControllerByID(std::string)`, which returns a pointer to a ParamController, allowing you to set a param value as you wish.